bugsounet/MMM-Bugsounet/EXTs/EXT-RadioPlayer/README.md

 This allows to play radio station on MagicMirror²

-* This module is an Extented plugins for `MMM-GoogleAssistant`
+* This module is an Extented plugins for `MMM-Bugsounet`
 * This module need `EXT-VLCServer` for playing any streams link

 ## Installation / update / configuration

-Read the docs in [wiki](https://wiki.bugsounet.fr/EXT-RadioPlayer)
+Read the docs in [wiki](https://github.com/bugsounet/MMM-Bugsounet/wiki)